BatchClayderman/Cryptography-Schemes/README.md

 ### 1.2 Measurements

-To test the time consumption (time complexity) of a set of codes, please refer to the following codes.
+To compute the time consumption (time complexity) of a set of codes, please refer to the following codes.

 ```
 from time import perf_counter